AOC Called A ‘Manic Pixie Dream Girl,’ But Phrase’s Creator Disagrees

-Alexandria Ocasio-Cortez, the first-year Democratic Congresswoman from New York, has been called many things throughout her short time in public life.
-One writer, this week, called her something new: A “manic pixie dream girl.”
+Alexandria Ocasio-Cortez, the first-year Democratic congresswoman from New York, has been called many things throughout her short time in public life.
+One writer, this week, called her something new: a “manic pixie dream girl.”

-That term was coined by pop culture writer Nathan Rabin in The AV Club in 2005, to refer to a very specific trope in movies and other fiction.
+That term was coined by pop culture writer Nathan Rabin in AV Club in 2005 to refer to a very specific trope in movies and other fiction.
 The manic pixie dream girl character, Rabin wrote at the time, was a female who “exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures.”

-The term was applied to such characters in movies of that era as Kirsten Dunst’s in Elizabethtown and Natalie Portman’s in Garden State, and was meant much of a criticism of the male writers and directors who create them, than of the actresses playing them or even the characters themselves.
+The term was applied to such characters in movies of that era as Kirsten Dunst’s in Elizabethtown and Natalie Portman’s in Garden State and was meant much of a criticism of the male writers and directors who created them than of the actresses playing them or even the characters themselves.

-And now, the MPDG trope has been applied to politics, by writer Robert Tracinski of the website The Bulwark.
+And now, the MPDG trope has been applied to politics by writer Robert Tracinski of the website the Bulwark.

-In Tracinski’s analogy, it appears, the country is the movie, the Democratic Party/progressive activists are the male lead, while Ocasio-Cortez is the MPDG.
+In Tracinski’s analogy, it appears the country is the movie and the Democratic Party/progressive activists are the male lead, while Ocasio-Cortez is the MPDG.

 “Ocasio-Cortez’s exaggerated mannerisms are by now well-known,” he writes.
 “She projects a kind of boundless nervous energy, an unbridled enthusiasm for even the most worn-out idea, an unshakable conviction that policies that have been tried (and failed) repeatedly would work if we just went a little bigger and believed a little harder.”